996AF/.github/README.md

-# .github
+# 996AF
-996AF - state of the art Narrative Intelligence platform
+State of the art Narrative Intelligence platform